-Two Types of Harvard Citation Style
+Two types of Harvard citation style

 - Reference List Harvard style citation — this type of Harvard citation style is just a separate page you should create to list your references and their sources.
 It goes at the end of your entire paper.
 Be sure to list all extracts that you used in your article.
 Here is a scheme you should follow: Benton, B. (1987).
 Birth of the Nation.
 London: Brainwood.

 We tried to create few clear Harvard referencing style in-text citations samples for you to use as instructions and guides.
 You need to understand that there is a difference between books with one and two authors.
 Follow the guidelines below to write a bibliography the right way.
 Styles may differ depending on the number of authors.

-- One Author
+- One Author (Harvard citation style)

 Citation in Harvard style for books with one author is very easy to compose.
 All you need to include are just a few main things: